To achieve the most lasting development in fragile settings, one intervention is more powerful than all the rest: creating jobs.

 Progress for Women Means Progress for All

-Decades of war has taken its toll on all Afghans, and has particularly impacted women and girls.
+Decades of war have taken their toll on all Afghans, and has particularly affected women and girls.
 Our Women’s Enterprise, Advocacy and Training Program (WEAT) is a five-year initiative started in 2017 and aimed at empowering women and girls in seven districts of Ghazni, Kapisa, and Nangarhar.

 Training Female Entrepreneurs to be Market Leaders

 In 2016, a vocational training center for both refugees and the host community was set up in Bunj.
 Here, 25 women are being trained in food preparation and baking.

 Banking on the Unbanked: Microfinance in Iraq

 Since 2006, Relief International has provided more than $60 million in credit products tailored specifically to low-income households and small businesses in Iraq that are unable to access financing through traditional banks.